It’s & We’re Always Open.

 The importance of regular maintenance is underscored by the fact that many boiler warranties require an annual service to remain valid.
 Neglecting this crucial task can lead to costly repairs that are not covered by the warranty.
 Furthermore, a well-maintained boiler is a safer boiler.
 The combustion process in a gas boiler produces carbon monoxide, a colorless, odorless gas that can be fatal if it leaks into the home.
 A regular service will include a thorough check of the boiler’s flue and ventilation to ensure that there are no leaks or blockages that could lead to a carbon monoxide buildup.

-The chart below illustrates the significant impact of regular maintenance on boiler efficiency.
 A well-maintained boiler can retain its initial efficiency for many years, while a neglected boiler will gradually lose efficiency, leading to higher energy consumption and increased costs.

-Older Systems (Pre-2000),63
+Older Systems (Pre-2000)63%

-Mid-Efficiency (2000-2010),81.5
+Mid-Efficiency (2000-2010)81.5%

-High-Efficiency (2010+),87
+High-Efficiency (2010+)87%

-Condensing (Modern),94
+Condensing (Modern)94%

 In addition to an annual service, there are several simple maintenance tasks that homeowners can perform themselves to keep their boiler in good working order.
 These include checking the boiler’s pressure regularly and topping it up if necessary, bleeding the radiators to remove any trapped air, and ensuring that the boiler’s vents and flue are not blocked.
 These simple steps can help to prevent common boiler problems and ensure that the heating system is running efficiently.